Woodsmith Mine: Naming and ground works

 In February 2017, the project was given the name Woodsmith Mine in an unveiling by Andrew Percy MP, the Northern Powerhouse Minister.
 The name of the mine is a portmanteau of the surnames of Peter Woods and Dr Frederick Smith, who were two of the original geologists on the project.
 The mine head is situated on Doves Nest farm, a former beef farming site.

-Ground works on the mine and initial building was due to start in April 2017 whilst preparatory work on the access roads (including building new filter lanes on the A171 road) was undertaken in February and March 2017.
+Ground works on the mine and initial building were due to start in April 2017 whilst preparatory work on the access roads (including building new filter lanes on the A171 road) was undertaken in February and March 2017.
 In May 2017, Sirius minerals confirmed that construction work had officially started at the site with production of minerals starting in late 2021.
-By 2023, the construction works were not fully complete and the owners issued a revised date of 2027 for the beginning of mineral extraction, together with an increased investment in the construction budget aiming to improve the long-term yield of the seam.
+By 2023, the construction works were not complete and the owners issued a revised date of 2027 for the beginning of mineral extraction, together with an increased investment in the construction budget aiming to improve the long-term yield of the seam.
+In 2024 the projected completion date was extended to 2030.